On Low-rank Trace Regression under General Sampling Distribution: Estimation Method and Corresponding Tail Bounds

 \section{Estimation Method and Corresponding Tail Bounds}

 This section is dedicated to the tail bounds for the trace regression problem.
-The results and the proofs in this section are based on (with slight generalizations) those found in \citet{klopp2014noisy}.
-For the sake of completeness, the proofs are reproduced (adapted) for our setting and are presented in \S \ref{sec:klopp-pf}.
+The results and the proofs in this section are based on those found in \citet{klopp2014noisy}, with a slightly sharper analysis.
+For the sake of completeness, all proofs are reproduced (adapted) for our setting and are presented in \cref{sec:klopp-pf}.